A diagrammatic approach to variational quantum ansatz construction: Perturbative construction for digital size-extensive ansatzes

-and equating to different orders independently in each coupling strength $J_i$.
-On the left-hand side, we will use a Dyson expansion, with a convenient diagrammatic representation.
-On the right-hand side a Taylor expansion of the exponential operators.
+and then we will equate terms based on the order of their polynomial dependence on each $J_i$.
+On the left-hand side (Sec.~\ref{sec:digital_PT}), we will use a Dyson expansion, with a convenient diagrammatic representation.
+On the right-hand side (Sec.~\ref{sec:taylor}) we will use a Taylor expansion of the exponential operators.
 We will show that a single condition (Def.~\ref{dfn:generating}) on the parent ansatz is sufficient to automatically cancel all undesired back-action.
 Then, we will show that an additional condition (Def.~\ref{dfn:matched}) causes the back-action terms to precisely cancel out any need for entangling circuits between disconnected regions (Theorem \ref{thm:no_disconnected_diagrams}).
 This ensures the desired feature of size-extensivity, thus providing the digital quantum version of the linked-cluster theorem \cite{brueckner55}.
 The QCA ansatz of Example~\ref{exm:QCA} will be seen to satisfy the above conditions, and therefore gives rise to a hierarchy of size-extensive digital ansatzes.

 Our perturbative approach can be thought of as a digital unitary relative of the Kirkwood-Thomas expansion~\cite{KT,BKL}.
 Also note, that as we intend to optimize the parameters $\vec{\theta}$ as part of the VQE, we will approximate these only to leading order in the interaction strength J. This makes our method potentially applicable even in the strongly correlated regime where perturbation theory breaks down.